satojkovic/tweet_cloud/README.md

 ## tweet_cloud
 ---

-tweet cloud is command line tool.
+tweet cloud is a command line tool.

 ## Requirements
 ---